 b) stopped and reset when at least a PDU session associated with the S-NSSAI is successfully established or a MA PDU session associated with the S-NSSAI is successfully established or the S-NSSAI is removed from the Allowed NSSAI.

-Upon expiry of the slice deregistration inactivity timer, the AMF removes the S-NSSAI from the Allowed NSSAI over the access type by sending the CONFIGURATION UPDATE COMMAND message to the UE(s) with the new Allowed NSSAI if the UE supports network slice usage control.
+Upon expiry of the slice deregistration inactivity timer, the UE and the AMF removes the S-NSSAI from the Allowed NSSAI over the access type locally.
+The AMF may send the CONFIGURATION UPDATE COMMAND message to the UE(s) with the new Allowed NSSAI if the UE supports network slice usage control.

-If the UE supports network slice usage control, the AMF provides on-demand NSSAI in the Configured NSSAI to the UE in the REGISTRATION ACCEPT message or in the UE Configuration Update Command message.
-The on-demand NSSAI consists of one or more configured S-NSSAIs.

 NOTE: Network slice usage control feature is not supported in roaming scenarios.